 Another island worth visiting is Lesbos, in particular for fans of the popular Greek drink Ouzo, as it is the home of the spirit.

 Finally, we can’t leave out Samos, a picturesque location which is ideal for history and culture lovers as it is birthplace of Pythagoras, the famous Ancient Greek philosopher and mathematician.
 The island is also home to many traditional taverns and provides visitors with traditional local dishes to die for.

 Crete: a Greek island group on its own

 Crete is Greece’s biggest island and one of the largest in the Mediterranean.

-There are many unique things to enjoy in Crete, from two beautiful pink-sand beaches (out of the less than twelve that exist in the world) to ancient cities to medieval castles and culinary experiences.
+There are many unique things to enjoy in Crete, from two beautiful pink-sand beaches (out of the less than twelve that exist in the world) to ancient cities, medieval castles and culinary experiences.

 Crete is famous for its ancient Minoan palaces of Knossos and Phaistos.
-Yet, various other sites and museums depict the island’s rich history.
+Yet various other sites and museums also depict the island’s rich history.

 The island also offers to visitors a delicious local cuisine to experience.
-It revolves around olive oil, special herbs, special local cheeses, and grilled seafood and meat.
+It revolves around olive oil, special herbs and local cheeses, and grilled seafood and meat.